 GREEN PUBLIC PROCUREMENT TO ACHIEVE GREEN GROWTH

-GPP4Growth brings together 9 partners from 9 countries, involving the managing authorities & regional bodies influencing regional & national policy instruments, to exchange experiences & practices, and improve their capacity on implementing resource efficiency policies that promote eco-innovation and green growth through GPP.
+GPP4Growth brings together nine partners from nine countries, to exchange experiences & practices and improve their capacities on implementing resource efficiency policies that promote eco-innovation and green growth through Green Public Procurement (GPP).

 Over 7% increase in the number of businesses in partners’ regions, integrating environmental factors and costs when producing goods and/or providing supplies, services and works.
 Increased capacity of 200 staff of public administrations to effectively implement resource efficiency policies, applying GPP.
 10+Meuros of investments unlocked to promote new green products and services development.
 Increased knowledge awareness of over 1000 stakeholders on the influence of GPP on the adoption of sustainable consumption and production patterns by businesses.

 3 interregional workshops, 2 existing experience visits & 1 regions summit to promote experiences exchanges of partners and stakeholders.
 9 action plans to improve the addressed policy instruments, benefiting managing authorities and beneficiaries.
 14 policy briefs to transfer GPP4Growth lessons learnt to public authorities beyond the partnership.
 A digital lifecycle costing (LCC) method and resources for all EU public administrations to allow harmonised application of LCC.
 5 thematic studies & analyses on practices that improve effectiveness of GPP.

 Environment and resource efficiency

 The 2nd strategic objective of the OP of Western Greece focuses on environment protection and on a shift to an environmentally-friendly economy.
 Thematic objectives 4 & 6 include measures related to:

 6a & 6b - Investments in the waste and water sector to meet the EU’s requirements